 Ted and I have traveled in 36 countries and have been in all 50 of the United States.
 While each destination is unique, the one thing we have found that they all have in common is that people are the same wherever we go.
 Every individual is a person with whom we have more commonalities than differences.

 This was made very clear to me when I worked with one of my professors as a graduate assistant.
 He was involved in a project to develop community schools in the poorest areas of St. Louis City.
-At those meetings, I heard people say that living in a poor neighborhood (most would call this area a ghetto) was an advantage because you could afford to buy a home.
+At those meetings, I heard people say that living in a poor neighborhood (most would call that area a ghetto) was an advantage because you could afford to buy a home.
 Combined with that, they wished their neighbors would keep their homes and yards neat so the neighborhood would look nicer.
 Parents were adamant that they didn’t want their teenage sons to be killed by or because of drugs, and they prayed their daughters would not become pregnant in high school.
-These values definitely align with those in the most expensive neighborhoods.
+These values clearly align with those in the most expensive neighborhoods.

 ~~~~~~~~~~~~